mihirdilip/aspnetcore-authentication-basic/README.md

 	It can be used for adding claims, headers, etc to the response.

 - #### OnAuthenticationFailed
-	A delegate assigned to this property will be invoked when the authentication fails.
+	A delegate assigned to this property will be invoked when any unexpected exception is thrown within the library.

 - #### OnHandleChallenge
 	A delegate assigned to this property will be invoked before a challenge is sent back to the caller when handling unauthorized response.